julelang/manual/src/std/time.md

 A Time represents an instant in time with nanosecond precision.

 Zero-value indicates the beginning of Unix time, i.e. zero seconds.
 This means the date January 1, 1970.
 Implementation can also handle the Unix time in the negative plane.
 For example, -10 seconds should be equivalent to Wed Dec 31 1969 23:59:50 UTC+0000.

+Using the == operator when comparing a Time instance is often not what is desired.
+Because this compares not only the time, but also things like the memory address of the location data.

 **Methods:**